arthurlirui/resume-academic/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 25
+weight: 150

-title: Select Publications
+title: Search Publications
 subtitle: ''

 content: